Seattle Children’s Cancer and Blood Disorders Center

 In fact, research shows that for certain kinds of cancer, adolescents and young adults with cancer tend to do better on treatment plans designed for children than on adult treatment plans.
 Seattle Children's may be the best place for children, even as they enter adulthood.

-More than 30 years ago, Fred Hutchinson Cancer Research Center pioneered hematopoietic stem cell transplant, a treatment for blood disorders.
+More than 30 years ago, Fred Hutch pioneered hematopoietic stem cell transplant, a treatment for blood disorders.
 Children were the first patients to receive this therapy.

 Since that time, more than 2,400 young children and adolescents have received this lifesaving procedure.
-Fred Hutchinson Cancer Research Center has been performing stem cell transplants longer than any other program in the world.
+Fred Hutch has been performing stem cell transplants longer than any other program in the world.

 A commitment to the well-being of your child and family-centered care